vdweij/json-data-type-to-spark-sql-type-mapper/README.md

 This resolver should then be added to the appropiate `ResolverRegistry` that needs to be created for each Json draft version that is needed.

-This registry could then in turn be added to the `ResolverAwareReader` and needs to be assigned to `READER` of `schame_mapper`.
+This registry could then in turn be added to the `ResolverAwareReader` and needs to be assigned to `READER` of `schema_mapper`.

 ### Troubleshooting